 - The Continuous Mercury Monitoring systems CMM AutoQAL and CMM have the lowest certified range in the world (0-5 µg/m3).
 CMM AutoQAL has an automatic and integrated QAL3 validation tool.
 Systems are perfect for monitoring mercury continuously from hot, wet and corrosive gas streams.
 The CMM system utilizes Cold Vapor Atomic Fluorescence (CVAF) technology.

-- The Dioxin Monitoring system GT90 Dioxin+ MCERTS certified device designed for long-term monitoring of dioxin emissions in conformity to the European standard EN1948-1 and EN15267.
+- The Dioxin Monitoring system GT90 Dioxin+ MCERTS certified device designed for long-term sampling of dioxin emissions and furans in conformity to the European standard EN1948-1 and EN15267.
 The system represents the cutting-edge technology for dioxin sampling and fulfills all the requirements of the dioxin measurement standard.